Constraints on pulsar masses from the maximum observed glitch: Author contributions

 \section{Author contributions}

-P.P., M.A. and B.H. contributed to developing the model and writing the manuscript.
-M.A. performed the calculations.
-S.S. and M.A. selected the observational data.
-All authors contributed to discussing the results and commented on the manuscript.
+P.M.P. lead the research, contributed to developing the model and wrote the final manuscript.
+M.A. developed the model, selected the observational data, performed the calculations and contributed to the manuscript.
+B.H. contributed to the model and to the initial manuscript.
+S.S. contributed to the model and to select the observational data.
+Correspondence should be addressed to P.M.P. at \texttt{pierre.pizzochero@mi.infn.it}.